cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 Finally, it is a probability distribution that dictates the different taxi assignments just above.
 A distribution for a random variable that has many possible outcomes has a higher entropy than a distribution that gives only one.

-We can start our descent into the pool.
+Let's dive in.
+We'll start at the bottom and work our way back to the top.

 # Response variable